 - And children’s services including early education; outreach, and trauma support services for children and youth.

-In addition, the YWCA of Spokane is working with local partners to become a community resource for issues of racial and social justice.
+YWCA Spokane is also home to the uniquely collaborative Spokane Family Justice Center which includes YWCA legal advocates, and City and County law enforcement and prosecutors.
+In addition, YWCA Spokane works with local partners to become a community resource for issues of racial and social justice.

 The YMCA of the Inland Northwest and the YWCA Spokane are partners in a state-of-the-art facility strategically situated near downtown Spokane to serve a range of needs for women, children, and families in our community.